EagIe0wI/hexlet-java-environment/README.md

 # hexlet-java-environment

-my first project on hexlet in java
+my first project on hexlet in java (updated from ubuntu)